-Updated January 2020.
-The idea of homemade coffee creamer has piqued my interest for quite some time.
+The idea of DIY creamer has piqued my interest for quite some time.
 I can easily go through multiple bottles of coffee creamer in a week, since I’m a pretty heavy coffee drinker.
 At about $3 a pop, that’s $24 per month just on coffee creamer alone.
 So I decided to make it myself to see if I could save a few dollars.

-I used the steps in a post from 365 Days of Baking (she has since taken down the post and I can no longer link).
+I am always on the hunt to DIY anything I can and saw this post from 365 Days of Baking and felt inspired to make my own version but using caramel!
 I made a few tweaks because the tutorial was for vanilla creamer and I wanted to create a caramel coffee creamer.
 It was also too sweet for my taste, so I added a bit more milk.

 Too much of anything is unhealthy.
 If you’re worried about the ingredients that you’re drinking multiple times throughout the day in your coffee, this is where making a healthy coffee creamer at home can be a great choice.

 The simple sniff test is one way that you can easily find out if your homemade creamer is no longer good.
 If it smells sour, throw it out.
 If you’re pouring the creamer and it’s curdled, it’s no longer any good.
 And if you pour it into your coffee and it doesn’t mix in right away, there’s a good chance that it’s past its prime and needs to be tossed out.